 - 15. A study of the contemporary production, promotion, and trade in the Council of Europe region of law enforcement equipment and weapons which are designed to, or can be misused to, torture and ill-treat people was undertaken for this report, and an overview of its findings appears in Appendix I hereafter. - 16.
 The study was based on publicly available information and will therefore certainly underestimate the true scope and scale of the activities described.
-It is clear that at least a small number of companies based in certain Council of Europe member States have been involved in the manufacture, promotion, or trade of inherently abusive equipment or provision of possibly abusive training to law enforcement officials.
-Such activities are potentially inconsistent with the prohibition against torture and other ill-treatment under Article 3 of the European Convention of Human Rights and need to be halted. - 17.
-The promotion and trade in legitimate law enforcement equipment that could be readily misused for torture and ill-treatment is widespread in the Council of Europe region, in terms of both companies and States involved.
-These activities need to be controlled by all Council of Europe member States to ensure that such equipment, and related technical assistance and training, are not transferred to abusive end users in third countries such actions being potentially inconsistent with Article 3 of the European Convention. - 18.
+It is clear that at least a small number of companies based in certain Council of Europe member States have been involved in the manufacture, promotion, and trade of inherently abusive equipment or provision of possibly abusive training to law enforcement officials.
+Such activities are potentially inconsistent with the prohibition against torture and other ill-treatment under Article 3 of the European Convention, and need to be halted. - 17.
 In addition, several Council of Europe member States regularly permit and/or facilitate arms and security equipment trade fairs and other related exhibitions, at which both companies based in the Council of Europe region, and in third countries, market their goods, and which the correctional and law enforcement communities from both Council of Europe member States and third countries attend.